 Follows a list of destinations visited by cruise ships leaving out of Boston:

-- 7-day Boston to Canada cruises are with one-way itineraries visiting ports in both USA and New England.
-The list of visited USA and Canadian ports includes: Maine (Portland, Bar Harbor), Nova Scotia (Halifax, Sydney), New Brunswick (Saint John), Prince Edward Island (Charlottetown), Quebec (Gaspe, Saguenay, Quebec City, Montreal).
+- 7-day Boston to Canada cruises are one-way itineraries visiting ports in both Canada and USA's New England.
+The list of visited USA and Canadian ports includes Maine (Bar Harbor), Nova Scotia (Halifax, Sydney), New Brunswick (Saint John), Prince Edward Island (Charlottetown), Quebec (Gaspe, Saguenay, Quebec City, Montreal).

 - 7-day Bermuda cruises from Boston visit Kings Wharf exclusively, with 2 overnight stays in port.

-- Repositioning - Transatlantic crossings between USA and Europe often visit ports in the UK (including British Isles), Iceland, Greenland and Canada New England, or Bermuda combined with ports in southern Europe (Azores, Canaries, Mediterranean ports, etc).
+- Ship relocation voyages (RepositionCruises.com) - Transatlantic crossings between USA and Europe often visit ports in the UK (including British Isles), Iceland, Greenland, Canada-New England, or Bermuda, combined with Southern European ports (Portugal's Azores, Spain's Canaries, Mediterranean).

-- Today, more than 100 cruises start here each year.
-The most popular destinations are Europe, Bermuda, throughout the USA Easct Coast (Eastern Seaboard).
-Boston port's cruise terminals welcome more than 250,000 tourists per year.
+Today, 100+ voyages start here each year.
+The most popular destinations are Europe, Bermuda, throughout the USA East Coast (Eastern Seaboard).
+Boston port's cruise terminals welcome 250,000+ tourists per year.

 Boston cruise terminal

 Boston cruise port terminal is called Black Falcon Cruise Terminal.
-Boston has a great geographical location and a deep harbor, which has made it commercial port since the 1600s.
+Boston has a great geographical location and a deepwater harbor, which has made it a commercial port since the early-17th-century.

 Black Falcon cruise terminal